GhystonSoftware/memebot/README.md

 # MEMEBOT

 ## What is Memebot?
-Check out our blog post (published soon) for an explanation of why and how Memebot came about.
+Check out our [blog post](https://www.ghyston.com/the-thinking/automating-humour-on-slack-with-memebot/) for an explanation of why and how Memebot came about.

 Memebot is a [Slack](https://slack.com/) bot for automatically generating memes in Slack conversations.
 You can build up a collection of different images with which to create memes from.